OmarAlkadri/EmlakJetX-frontend/README.md

 This is the frontend application for the **Real Estate Listings** project, built with **Next.js**.
 It interacts with a **NestJS** backend using **GraphQL** and **MongoDB**.

+You can access the live project at: [https://emlak-jet-x-frontend.vercel.app](https://emlak-jet-x-frontend.vercel.app)

 ## Features

 - **User Authentication** (Register/Login)